-We can further improve our action to obtain the final line in~\eqref{eq:NLSM4pointAmplitudeAb} in a more straightforward manner.
+However, we can further improve our action to obtain the final line in~\eqref{eq:NLSM4pointAmplitudeAb} directly from the Feynman diagrams.
 When expressing the scattering amplitude in Mandelstam variables, we have effectively used the fact that terms containing squared momenta, $p_i^2$ for $i=1,\ldots,4$, mutually cancel from the expressions.
 This is similar to what happens in the case of Yang--Mills theory, where the CK-compliant form\footnote{off shell at four points and on shell beyond four points at the tree level} is a result of suitably adding terms to the Lagrangian which vanish due to the Jacobi identity~\cite{Bern:2010yg,Tolotti:2013caa}.
 In order to see what terms we need in the present case, we rewrite~\eqref{eq:PCMActionLieAlgebra4pointA} as

 which, using the anti-symmetry $f_{ab}{}^c=-f_{ba}{}^c$ of the structure constants, we can simplify to